 You can see some of our past and current product successes below.
 Click here to see some of the inventions we currently have in development.

-Over the years we've heard from many inventors who've spent thousands, tens of thousands and yes, even hundreds of thousands of dollars pursuing their dreams and failing.
-The goal of Invention City is to help inventors increase their chances of success, reduce the costs of failure and find great product ideas to commercialize.
-The Invention City team is comprised of successful inventors and entrepreneurs who've made their money by bringing new patented products to market and now want to share their knowledge and expertise with you.
-Read about us here.
+Over the years we've heard from inventors who've wasted thousands, tens of thousands and even hundreds of thousands of dollars pursuing their dreams and failing.
+Invention City's mission is to help inventors keep money in their pockets, increase their chances of success and commercialize great new product ideas through licensing and partnership deals.
+The Invention City team is comprised of successful inventors and entrepreneurs who've made their money by bringing new patented products to market.
+We want to make money with you, not from you.
+Read about us here .

 We believe that inventors should do as much as they can on their own and then, when informed and ready, seek help and advice from providers who genuinely care.
 Our Brutally Honest Review is a great way to get professional feedback and a real chance for success.
 A visit to the info booth is a good way to get started.
 Be careful about disclosing proprietary and confidential information to anyone.
 We hope that your visit is productive.
 Please visit us often and let us know how we can make things better.

 Invention City provides inventors and new product idea developers with information, resources and help for each stage of the inventing process.
 Use the links above to learn how to: